hungt23/hungtran-org/content/consulting/_index.md

   <img src="/images/ocean_banner.jpeg" alt="Ocean banner" />
 </div>

-How I can help with data, climate, or workflow problems.

-Consult with small businesses and individuals to evaluate their environment impact and what they can do to change
+I can help with data, climate, or workflow problems.In the past I've,consulted with small businesses and individuals to evaluate their environment impact and what they can do to change

 ## What i've done
 - Walked individuals through what industries have a high environmental impact, what companies to avoid buying from, who is setting goals and meeting them, and what products have a long life cycle/can be repurposed.